-4. Degree compete ences achieved in this course Course competenc es Code Description CB01 Prove that they have acquired and understood knowledge in a subject area that derives from general secondary education and is appropriate to a level based on advanced course books, and includes updated and cutting-edge aspects of their field of knowledge.
+4. Degree competences achieved in this course

+Course compet tences Code Description CB01 Prove that they have acquired and understood knowledge in a subject area that derives from general secondary education and is appropriate to a level based on advanced course books, and includes updated and cutting-edge aspects of their field of knowledge.
 CB02 Apply their knowledge to their job or vocation in a professional manner and show that they have the competences to construct and justify arguments and solve problems within their subject area.
-CB03 Be able to gather and process relevant information (usually within their subject area) to give opinions, including reflections on relevan social, scientific or ethical issues.
+CB03 Be able to gather and process relevant information (usually within their subject area) to give opinions, including reflections on relevant social, scientific or ethical issues.
 CB04 Transmit information, ideas, problems and solutions for both specialist and non-specialist audiences.
-CB05 Have developed the necessary learning abilities to carry on studying autonomously CB06 Students have developed the ability to work as a team and lead, direct, plan and supervise multidisciplinary teams E01 Ability to understand and apply basic knowledge.
-E03 Awareness of the temporal and spatial dimensions of environmental processes E05 Capacity for qualitative data interpretation E06 Capacity for quantitative data interpretation G02 Knowledge of Information and Communication Technologies (ICT).
-G03 Good oral and written communication G04 Ethical commitment and professional deontology
+CB05 Have developed the necessary learning abilities to carry on studying autonomously E01 Ability to understand and apply basic knowledge.
+E03 Awareness of the temporal and spatial dimensions of environmental processes E05 Capacity for qualitative data interpretation E06 Capacity for quantitative data interpretation T02 To know and apply the Information and Communication Technologies (ICT).
+T03 To use a correct gral and written communication